Effects of neutrino magnetic moment and charge radius constraints and medium modifications of the nucleon form factors on the neutrino mean free path in dense matter: Neutral Current Neutrino Scattering with Matter and the Form Factors

-The neutrino weak interaction vertex is defined by $\Gamma_{\rm W}^{\mu} = \gamma^{\mu} \left( 1 -\gamma^{5} \right)$ in Eq.~(\ref{eq:model1}), whereas the EM interaction vertex of Dirac neutrinos are described by four form factors.
+The neutrino weak interaction vertex is defined by $\Gamma_{\rm W}^{\mu} = \gamma^{\mu} \left( 1 -\gamma^{5} \right)$ in Eq.~(\ref{eq:model1}), whereas the EM interaction vertex of Dirac neutrinos is described by four form factors.
 Applying the current conservation, it then gives~\cite{Nieves82,VE89,GS08a,BGS12}